VEGGIE & VEGAN

 Custard can be made in the usual way with soya milk or rice milk.
 Alternatively you could buy a carton of Alpro ready-made custard or Alpro vanilla soya dessert and use as custard.

 Cheesecake filling can be made by blending together silken tofu, soya milk, sugar, vanilla essence and fruit.

 Delicious vegan ice cream is made by several companies and is hard to distinguish from dairy ice cream.
-The Swedish Glace brand is particularly good – look out for it in supermarkets and health food shops – but other brands include Tofutti, Booja Booja, B Nice, Razzle Dazzle and Food Heaven.
+Swedish Glace is the most widely available – look out for it in supermarkets and health food shops – but other brands include Tofutti, Booja Booja, B Nice, Razzle Dazzle and Food Heaven.

 Mild curries like sag aloo can be given a creamy texture by cooking with vegetable ghee and adding soya yoghurt or coconut milk.

 Creamy soups can be made with soya milk and spicy soups can be given a great flavour and texture with coconut milk.